cs1302uga/cs1302-urgency-queue/README.md

 ## UrgencyQueue Testing

 You are responsible for implementing test cases to test your `LinkedUrgencyQueue` and `CustomLinkedUrgencyQueue` classes.
-There are a few examples of test cases provided in the [`UrgencyQueue` API Documentation](https://cs1302uga.github.io/cs1302-urgency-queue/cs1302uga.gen/cs1302/gen/UrgencyQueue.html).
+There are a few examples of test cases are provided in the [`UrgencyQueue` API Documentation](https://cs1302uga.github.io/cs1302-urgency-queue/cs1302uga.gen/cs1302/gen/UrgencyQueue.html).

-Additionally, we have provided oracle classes for both `LinkedUrgencyQueue` and `CustomLinkedUrgencyQueue` that you can instantiate and use in your driver program.
-The oracle will allow you to run test cases that you write using a trusted implementation of `UrgencyQueue` so you can compare the oracle output to the output of your `UrgencyQueue` implementations.
+Additionally, we have provided Oracle classes for both `LinkedUrgencyQueue` and `CustomLinkedUrgencyQueue` that you can instantiate and use in your driver program.
+The Oracle will allow you to run test cases that you write using a trusted implementation of `UrgencyQueue` so you can compare the Oracle output to the output of your `UrgencyQueue` implementations.
-  * The oracle implementation of `LinkedUrgencyQueue` is provided in the [`cs1302.oracle.OracleLinkedUrgencyQueue` class](https://cs1302uga.github.io/cs1302-urgency-queue/cs1302uga.gen/cs1302/oracle/OracleLinkedUrgencyQueue.html).
+  * The Oracle implementation of `LinkedUrgencyQueue` is provided in the [`cs1302.oracle.OracleLinkedUrgencyQueue` class](https://cs1302uga.github.io/cs1302-urgency-queue/cs1302uga.gen/cs1302/oracle/OracleLinkedUrgencyQueue.html).
-  * The oracle implementation of `CustomLinkedUrgencyQueue` is provided in the [`cs1302.oracle.OracleCustomLinkedUrgencyQueue` class](https://cs1302uga.github.io/cs1302-urgency-queue/cs1302uga.gen/cs1302/oracle/OracleCustomLinkedUrgencyQueue.html).
+  * The Oracle implementation of `CustomLinkedUrgencyQueue` is provided in the [`cs1302.oracle.OracleCustomLinkedUrgencyQueue` class](https://cs1302uga.github.io/cs1302-urgency-queue/cs1302uga.gen/cs1302/oracle/OracleCustomLinkedUrgencyQueue.html).

 ## Submission Instructions